 When you enrol in an eLearning course you are signing up for the opportunity to complete some, or all of that course online. eLearning can be a great option that builds flexibility and variation into your schedule as courses count towards your degree or certificate program in exactly the same way as in-class courses.
 Our online, blended and hyflex courses also use the same textbooks and materials and cover the same course content as in-class sections, this material is simply presented online!
 Read on to find out more and decide if eLearning is right for you.

-Online courses are delivered virtually with some exceptions to assessment components.
+Online courses are delivered virtually with some exceptions to on campus assessment components.

 Blended courses combine the best of both worlds of a mix of online and in-person instruction.